aws-samples/aws-genomics-workflows/docs/cromwell/cromwell-examples.md

-The following provides some example workflows you can use to test Cromwell on AWS.
+The following are some example workflows you can use to test Cromwell on AWS.
 The `curl` commands assume that you have access to a Cromwell server via `localhost:8000`.

 # Simple Hello World